 When is EVLA not required?For any treatment for varicose veins, all patients will have a comprehensive duplex ultrasound scan by an experienced vein specialist to diagnose any valve problems.
 If during the ultrasound scan, there appear to be no significant issues in the valves or if the veins themselves are too small then EVLA will not be recommended.

 In cases where patients have veins that are too small for EVLA then the best treatment option is with foam sclerotherapy.

 What are the potential risks and complications of EVLA?When performed in expert hands, EVLA is a very safe procedure.
 Despite this, there are a very small number of potential complications which include DVT, injury to the deep veins, skin burns (more common with older lasers at high settings) and injury to nerves.
 Our practitioners take great care to avoid complications with a careful and gentle technique throughout the procedure.

 In a very small number of cases of treatment involving an endovascular approach, the doctor may find it difficult to enter the vein which often results in abandoning the procedure followed by a repeat procedure further down the line.
 There is no harm incurred if this were to occur.
 At Centre for Surgery, you will not be charged for the repeat procedure.
 In practice, this is a very rare event as our specialists are very experienced in the minimally invasive treatment of all types of leg veins.

-Are there any alternative treatment options to EVLA?There are a number of alternatives to EVLA including radio frequency ablation, ClariVein and VenaSeal.
-You can ask about these treatments at your consultation with vein specialist to discuss further their merits.
+Are there any alternative treatment options to EVLA?There are a number of alternatives to EVLA including radiofrequency ablation (RFA), ClariVein and VenaSeal.
+You can ask about these treatments at your consultation with a vein specialist to discuss further their merits.